sqlitecloud/docs/src/pages/docs/commands/set-privilege.md

 ---
 title: SET PRIVILEGE
-description: The SET PRIVILEGE command is used to grant only specified privileges to a role, previously granted privileges are revoked.
-The privilege_name parameter can be a list of comma separated privileges.
+description: The SET PRIVILEGE command grants only specified privileges to a role
 ---

 ## Syntax